jsmoriss/jsm-user-locale/README.md

 <p>Add a "Select Locale" menu item for users in the WordPress back-end and front-end toolbar menu.</p>

-<p>Allow users to quickly change their preferred locale (language) instead of having to update their profile page.</p>
+<p>Allow users to easily change their preferred locale (language) instead of having to update their profile page.</p>

 <p>The default WordPress behavior is to apply the user locale preference to the back-end only &mdash; this plugin extends the user locale preference to the front-end webpage as well.</p>